 This course is designed for students to become knowledgeable in the area of hematological genetics.
 The course involves a review of basic Mendelian genetics, diagnostic testing and a survey of a broad spectrum of hematological diseases.
-Prerequisite: Approval of the dean.
-Credits: 3
+Prerequisite: Approval of the dean of the College of Biosciences.